 - Purchase the complete Expat Arrivals Vancouver Guide (PDF)

-Thanks to its clean air, laidback atmosphere and spectacular beauty, Vancouver is consistently voted one of the world’s most liveable cities.
-These are all factors that make the search for accommodation in this Canadian city a highly motivated endeavour for expats.
+Thanks to its clean air, laidback atmosphere and spectacular beauty, Vancouver is consistently voted one of the world’s most desirable expat destinations.

 The sea and mountains limit the amount of new housing that can be constructed in Vancouver.
 This leads to numerous high-rise apartments, condominiums and an increase in high-density living.

 Single, freestanding houses are rare in the city proper.
 But expats may find such accommodation in the outlying areas and suburbs such as Burnaby, Langley and Surrey.
 Note that rental options may be limited in these areas due to high owner-occupancy.

 Both unfurnished and furnished housing exists, with most accommodation options listed as unfurnished.
 That said, even unfurnished accommodation often includes appliances, such as a refrigerator and stove, while newer rentals may even include a washer, dryer, microwave and dishwasher.

 Finding accommodation in Vancouver